Golden Brown: Certifications

-Cover versions
+Cover versions and samples

-In 1996 British hip hop group Kaleef's re-working of the song reached number 22 in the UK Charts.
-The following year, a cover version by soul singer Omar reached number 37.
+In 1996, British hip hop group Kaleef's re-working of the song reached number 22 on the UK Singles Chart.

+In 1997, a cover version by soul singer Omar reached number 37 in the UK.

+In 2007, British singer Jamelia released the single "No More", which heavily samples "Golden Brown".

+In 2012, Cornwell sang a mariachi version of the song, backed by Mexican-British band Mariachi Mexteca (later known as the Mariachis).

+In 2016, British actor and personality Alexander Armstrong released a cover on his album Upon a Different Shore.

-In 2020 British YouTuber and saxophonist Laurence Mason's cover of "Golden Brown", in the style of classical American jazz pianist Dave Brubeck, was viewed over a million times, leading to a commercial release via Amazon and iTunes, and as a vinyl single under the title "Take Vibe EP".
-The vinyl release stayed two weeks in the Official Vinyl Singles Chart's Top 40, peaking at No 24.
+In 2020, British YouTuber and saxophonist Laurence Mason's cover of "Golden Brown" in the style of Dave Brubeck's "Take Five" was viewed over a million times, leading to a commercial release via Amazon and iTunes and as a vinyl single under the title Take Vibe EP.
+The vinyl release stayed two weeks in the top 40 of the Official Vinyl Singles Chart, peaking at No. 24.
+By 2025, the video had received more than 11 million views.